 Data is encrypted in the following ways: all traffic is servers over HTTPS/SSL connections (client browser to servers); we use a secure connection between the application servers and the database server (connection encryption); and finally the data in the database itself is stop encrypted (encryption at REST).
 The data stored in our database backups is also encrypted.

-In the unlikely event that both instances fail, there are automated backups for the database which are retained for 20 days.
+In the unlikely event that an instances fail, there are automated backups for the database which are retained for 20 days.
 Point-in-time (PITR) recovery can be used to restore a database to a certain point in time within the 20 day retention period.

 Should The Gap Portal application go down unexpectedly, our recovery point objective (RPO) is 5 minutes.
 We have not set a recovery time objective (RTO) but we endeavour to rectify issues as soon as possible.

 On cancellation of subscription, your firm data will be archived and therefore inaccessible, but continues to be stored within the application for 2 years.
 This ensures that, should you become a member again, your firm data can be restored.
 After 2 years the data is automatically deleted from our databases, but will remain in our backups for a further 20 days.
 After these 20 days, we will no longer store any of your data.